 Pamela has over 20 years' experience as a criminal lawyer covering all stages of the criminal process.
 She represents clients from the initial internal investigation to the interviews by the SFO, CPS and other prosecutors either under caution or compulsorily, and through to the jury trial and beyond.
 She acts in the most high profile and media sensitive cases and also represents those investigated and charged with non-fraud general crime.

-At the Law Society Excellence Awards 2014, she was a Legal Business Woman of the Year Finalist.
 She is a founder member of the Women in Criminal Law organisation and an Officer of the IBA Criminal Law Committee.
 Pamela is profiled in GIR's 100 Women in Investigations 2018.

 Advising an African mining company on an internal investigation following the arrest of one of its senior executives in relation to bribery and corruption allegations regarding public officials of an African state.